nik-aleliunas/EotE-Dice-Probability/README.md

 -C : Combination.
 Shows every single combination of the dice pool, one combination per line.
 (Hint: at 2 dice, this is 36+ lines.
 Be warned.)

-TODO:

 -T:[S,A] : Target.
 Input the amount of success and advantage you want to hit, and the program will tell you the probability of getting higher than that.
+If the area after -T is left blank, you may input your target during run time.